 Although ordinary SMAGs will not be trained to give a pre-treatment for severe malaria, they will refer suspected cases to other CHVs who have been trained to administer RAS, or to the health facility in the case of suspected uncomplicated malaria.

 Why will SMAGs be trained to administer RAS?

-There are only a small number of CHVs who have been trained to give treatment in Serenje.
+There are only a small number of CHVs who have been trained to give treatment for malaria or severe malaria in Zambia's rural districts.